Non-Intent OCP miniApps®

 ASR timeout

-This functionality allows you to specify Start Over prompts that will be used after the user requested to start over.
+This functionality allows you to specify Start Over prompts that will be used after the user requests to start over.
 For instance, the following conversation may take place:

 System: How may I help you?